Store Hours

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 8 garden can support plants listed as Zones 1–8.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Always read your seed packet for details.
+If you start your plants a little later than recommended, it's not ideal, but it should even out as time passes.

-Much of Ohio, Pennsylvania, West Virginia, Connecticut, Massachusetts, southern New York state, and New Jersey are in Zone 6, so planting can begin earlier there than farther north.
+Much of West Virginia, Connecticut, New Jersey, southern New York state, Massachusetts, Pennsylvania, and Ohio are in Zone 6, so planting can begin earlier there than farther north.
 Parts of Virginia are even warmer, coming in at Zone 7.
 The outdoor growing season doesn't begin until mid-March or even April, although you can plant some veggie seeds halfway through February.
-Squash, tomatoes, onions, cucumbers, peppers, and other classic garden crops will thrive in this region, and most of them can get an early start indoors before spring really moves in.
+Peppers, tomatoes, onions, cucumbers, and other classic garden crops will do well in this region, and most of them can get an early start indoors before spring really moves in.

 Start Seeds Indoors